Dans-labs/dariah/docs/Components.md

 the assessment has finished, and other cases where we have to preserve a record of activities.

 ### Applying templates
-A template is a function that can be passed a few functions that deliver field value information:
+A template is a function that can be passed a `props` object containing functions that deliver field value information:
 * `v = field => ` *read-only string value for* `field`
-* `f = field => <FieldRead> ` *react component for* `field`
+* `f = field => <FieldRead> ` *react component for reading* `field`
-* `fe = field => <FieldEdit> ` *react component for* `field`
+* `fe = field => <FieldEdit> ` *react component for editing* `field`
+* `fs = field => <FieldSet> ` *customizable react component for setting* `field`
+  to a predefined value
 * `e = field => ` *whether that field has an empty value*
 * `m = field => ` *whether that field is editable by the current user*

-### relatedTemplates
+### mainTemplates
-Object is keyed by the names of the related tables.
+Object, keyed by the names of tables.
-For each related table it contains an object of functions, named by the table name of the main records.
+The values are *read* templates for records in those (main) tables.

+These templates are not passed the `fe` function.

+### mainActionTemplates
+Like *mainTemplates*, but now the values are *action* templates.

+These template functions are passed the `fe` function.

+### mainEditTemplates
+Like *mainTemplates*, but now the values are *edit* templates.

-These template functions do not accept the `fe` parameter, but they accept an extra parameter: `linkMe`, a hyperlink to the main record: `linkMe`.
+These template functions are passed the `fe` function.
+There is an extra parameter `editButton`, which is a React component that holds the edit/save button for this record.

 ### detailTemplates
-Object is keyed by the names of the detail tables.
+Object, keyed by the names of the detail tables and then by the names of master tables.
-For each detail table it contains an object of functions, named by the table name of the master records.
+The values are *read* templates for records in those detail tables, when they are presented as details of a record in the master table.

+These templates are not passed the `fe` function.

+### detailActionTemplates
+Like *detailTemplates*, but now the values are *action* templates.

-These template functions do not accept the `fe` parameter.
+These template functions are passed the `fe` function.

 ### detailEditTemplates
-Object is keyed by the names of the detail tables.
-For each detail table it contains an object of functions, named by the table name of the master records.
+Like *detailTemplates*, but now the values are *edit* templates.

-These template functions do also accept the `fe` parameter.
+These template functions are passed the `fe` function.
 There is an extra parameter `editButton`, which is a React component that holds the edit/save button for this record.

+### relatedTemplates
+Object, keyed by the names of the related tables.
+For each related table it contains an object of functions, named by the table name of the main records.

+These template functions are not passed the `fe` function, but they get an extra parameter: `linkMe`, a hyperlink to the main record: `linkMe`.

 ### consolidatedTemplates
 Object is keyed by the names of the related tables.